bdoyley/CityofLondon/README.md

 • Includes but not limited to: Grids, Menus, and Selectors
 • Using two different grid layouts (for example) constitutes 2 concepts
 • Using multiple selectors constitutes multiple concepts
-• You MUST use at least one grid and one menu
+• You MUST use at least one grid and one menu.
 • Document within your .MD file (see above) the following information:
 • Which concept was utilized
 • Where in the code (both CSS and HTML) it is being used